-Medicare pays the insurance company thousands of dollars annually for each person they take off of Original Medicare.
+Medicare pays the insurance company a lump sum annually for each person they enroll in an advantage plan.

 Since Medicare replacement plans receive funding from the government the premiums are really low, some are $0.
 However, in most cases, you have to pay your Medicare Part B premium in addition to any premium by the Medicare Replacement Plan.

 Additional Benefits of Medicare Replacement Plans

 There are some benefits to having a Medicare Replacement Plan.
 Medicare states that these plans must cover at least the same benefits as Original Medicare.

 In most cases, the coverage is minimal and only covers preventative needs.
 Most seniors that enroll in these benefits need to have something a little better than preventative benefits.